davenquinn/xenoliths/paper/text/chapters/06-modeling.md

 The model predicts much higher temperatures within the mantle lithosphere, and much higher geothermal gradients, for the slab window than for the Farallon-plate or stalled-slab models.
-The geothermal gradients implied for this scenario are much higher than that which is observed in the Coast Ranges.
+The geothermal gradients implied for this scenario are much higher than those is observed in the Coast Ranges.
 This corresponds to the model findings of @Erkan2008.
 However, these studies concluded that the low heat flows must be due to a stalled slab, where in fact underplated Farallon mantle nappes satisfy the surface heat flow data equally